By Don Frazier, VP, Network Revenue, Tradeshift

 It might sound too good to be true.
 But the next generation of supplier financing is here.
 And the difference is that it’s using data to accelerate payments to your sellers instead of delaying them.

-In these gruelling times, it might just provide your sellers that extra bit of support they need to make it through.
+In these grueling times, it might just provide your sellers that extra bit of support they need to make it through.
 And, when this period of disruption is over, it will give your business a chance to reset its relationship with its sellers, ensuring that you both get maximum value from the relationship.